-Car accidents are traumatic no matter the circumstances.
+Car collisions are traumatic no matter the circumstances.
 But a hit-and-run poses a particular challenge.
 In the aftermath of a collision, drivers are supposed to share information and provide assistance.
 Fortunately, you do have some options when you are involved in a hit-and-run.
-Your insurance coverage should be there, if you have collision coverage on your policy.
+Your insurance coverage should be there if you have collision coverage on your policy.

-As soon as the accident happens, it is important to take a breath -- and then follow some important steps.
+As soon as the collision happens, it is important to take a breath — and then follow some important steps.
 These will make sure the next few days and weeks proceed as smoothly as possible.

-If someone is injured, call 911 to report the accident.
+- If someone is injured, call 911 to report the collision.
 Follow the attendant's instructions.
-They may ask you to wait to receive medical attention and to not leave until police have come to the scene.
+They may ask you to wait to receive medical attention and not leave until police have come to the scene.

-Take photos.
+- Take photos.
 Use your phone to document as much of the scene as possible.
-Also jot down what you can remember about the moments leading up to the collision.
-That can be everything from how and where the other car approached, to the weather conditions on that day.
+Also, jot down what you can remember about the moments leading up to the collision.
+That can be everything from how and where the other car approached and the weather conditions on that day.

-File a police report.
-This may already be in process following the 911 call, but make sure the accident is on record.
+- File a police report.
+This may already be in the process following the 911 call, but make sure the collision is on record.
 This can help authorities take action against the absent driver, if appropriate.

-Call your insurance company.
+- Call your insurance company.
 Even if you don't think you have the right coverage, you must report the collision to your insurer.
-Typically, if an accident is not your fault your insurance premiums won't go up.
-Reporting the accident allows you to put in a claim and possibly recover some funds.
+Typically, if a collision is not your fault, your insurance premiums won't go up.
+Reporting the collision allows you to put in a claim and possibly recover some funds.

 In the case of a hit-and-run, there are at least two coverages that may offer assistance.
 In Ontario, Uninsured Automobile Coverage is part of every standard auto insurance policy.
 This allows you to put in a claim in the event of injury or death caused by a hit-and-run driver.
 Also, collision coverage may pay for vehicle damage when the other driver cannot be identified.
 This coverage is optional.

-A hit-and-run accident is one example of why it's a good idea to purchase full coverage auto insurance.
-You can find the best car insurance rates at InsuranceHotline.com, so you can be protected at the most affordable cost.
+A hit-and-run collision is one example of why it's a good idea to purchase full coverage auto insurance so that you can be protected at the most affordable cost.
+Compare the best car insurance rates at InsuranceHotline.com.